mkierzenka/SWDevProj/README.md

 * ??Maybe cache should store deserialized data.
 Might as well deserialize it first, so we aren't repeatedly deserializing the things in the cache.

-* ??Should Column.add_all live more in Distributed Array?
-Do we need the block imports in Column?
+* Move most of logic (like loop) from Column.add_all into Distributed Array.
+Remove block imports from Column

-* Test Cache, especially what happens when we try to add to it when full

 * fromScalar

+* ??Delete code for printing thoughout